wom/StoryForge/README.md

-# womai
+# StoryTime

-womai is a Textual-based terminal application that uses Google's Gemini API to generate short stories and AI-generated images from user prompts.
+StoryTime is a Textual-based terminal application that uses Google's Gemini API to generate short stories and AI-generated images from user prompts.
 The app provides a simple TUI (Text User Interface) for entering prompts, confirming actions, and viewing results.
 When a user submits a prompt, the app generates a story and a corresponding image, saving the image to disk with a descriptive filename.
 The project is designed for creative exploration, rapid prototyping, and as a demonstration of integrating LLMs and generative image models into a modern Python TUI.

 **Features:**
-- Enter a custom story prompt and generate a short story using Gemini LLM.
+- Enter a custom story prompt and generate a short story using LLM.
 - Generate a unique AI image illustration for the story.
 - Save the generated image to disk with a creative, context-aware filename.
 - All interactions are handled in a modern, responsive terminal UI.